 For Middle Eastern leaders, accustomed in recent years to constant communication with Putin and the fact that Russia has become the most active external player in the region, it will be important and how Trump will talk about the Russian president.
 Will he publicly and privately talk about the need to contain and oust Russia from the region - or, conversely, will call for joint actions in both Syrian and Palestinian-Israeli issues.

-But even more Trump's attitude to Putin will interest his interlocutors in Sicily - and that he will tell his colleagues about the "seven".
-The host of the meeting, Italian Prime Minister Gentiloni, recently came to Sochi specially to voice the position of Putin on a number of important international topics.
-Yes, Italy directly acts as a lobbyist for Russia and a self-styled intermediary, because in Rome, the strongest opposition to Moscow imposed by the Atlantists is stronger than others.
+But even more of Trump's attitude towards Putin will interest his interlocutors in Sicily - and that he will tell his colleagues about the "Seven."
+The host of the meeting, the Italian Prime Minister Gentiloni, recently arrived in Sochi specifically to voice the position of Putin on a number of important international topics.
+Yes, Italy directly acts as a lobbyist for Russia and a self-styled intermediary, because in Rome, the strongest against the Atlantists is the opposition to Moscow.
 And realizing that independently Italy (deprived of a part of the sovereignty in favor of the European Union) can not do this, try to resolve the situation at the level of the whole West.

 The arrival of Trump gives such an opportunity - and at least two participants in the Sicilian summit will expect from the American president a hint of an impending improvement in relations with Russia.
 In addition to Italy, it is also Japan - and Sintaro Abe has already moved closer to Moscow.
 In general, this summit will be a meeting of newcomers - a solid experience of such meetings is only with Merkel and Abe, and for the four (Trump, May, Gentiloni and Macron) this will be the first summit in their career.